 For many businesses planning to upgrade from existing legacy ERP systems, the thought of migrating to the cloud before the impending new EPR implementation makes little sense.
+But when looking at changing technology we must adopt a cloud first strategy.

 - We’ll just do it all at one time.